 Savannah City Center is an urban neighborhood (based on population density) located in Savannah, Georgia.

-Real estate in the City Center of Savannah, GA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Real estate in the City Center of Savannah, GA is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

-In addition, one of the unique characteristics of the Savannah City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
-The Savannah City Center neighborhood also has a greater percentage of children living in poverty (89.2%) than found in 99.7% of all U.S. neighborhoods.
+In addition, the Savannah City Center neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
+The Savannah City Center neighborhood also has a greater percentage of children living in poverty (90.2%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The old saying "you are what you eat" is true.
-But it is also true that you are what you do for a living.
-The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.
-In the Savannah City Center neighborhood, 52.6% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 19.7% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (14.5%), and 13.2% in executive, management, and professional occupations.The Neighbors: Ethnicity / Ancestry
+What we choose to do for a living reflects who we are.
+Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.
+In the Savannah City Center neighborhood, 61.4% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 29.4% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (6.1%), and 3.0% in manufacturing and laborer occupations.The Neighbors: Ethnicity / Ancestry

 |MEDIAN HOUSE VALUE||UNREPORTED|